Archive for the ‘Motorcycles’ Category

 All of that aside, turning her into a love interest for Bruce Wayne, as this movie does, was clumsy and silly.
 I liked where the movie seemed to be headed, that Batman and Catwoman were alternately adversaries and allies and you never knew where she stood, both morally and even sexually (that one scene where she’s embracing her female sidekick had more interesting intimations which of course weren’t pursued.)

 But no, instead, proving that infernal Billy Crystal right, they couldn’t just be friends.
 Against all common sense, they end up together, despite the fact that it seemed to only happen because the movie wanted to end with Bruce Wayne together with a lady, just because the other one [to be discussed momentarily] was no longer available.
 Think of it this way, guys (and girls) — if someone sold you out to a giant masked monster-man who broke your goddamn back, would you keep on looking for the good in them?
 Or would you maybe, particularly since you’re the world’s greatest detective, succumb to common sense and move on?
-Don’t answer that, Rihanna.
+Not the Batman of this movie!

 _________________________________